yongxin-sketch/spotify-matrix/README.md

 This uses Spotify's Web API `currently-playing` endpoint, not the browser-only Web Playback SDK.
 The first run opens Spotify OAuth, then the script stores a refresh token in `.cache/spotify_token.json`.

+Can switch the display to lyrics using an iPhone shortcut widget.

 ## Files

 - `spotify_matrix.py` - Pi runtime script.